-The Manager will furthermore be entitled at its sole discretion to exclude additional companies from its investment universe that it believes engage in practices that cause or could result in material harm to the environment and/or have a negative societal impact.
-The Manager will reference the ten (10) principles of the United Nations Global Compact in making these assessments.
+The Investment Manager will furthermore, following its assessment, exclude companies from its investment universe that it concludes engage in practices that cause or could result in material harm to the environment and/or have a negative societal impact.
+The Investment Manager will be guided by the ten (10) principles of the United Nations Global Compact in making an assessment.
+This will include, but not be limited to, an assessment of a company's practices in relation to human rights, labour rights, environmental practices and corruption.
+The decision about whether or not to exclude a company based on such an assessment will be at the discretion of the Investment Manager.